 Q: How is the fellowship awarded? ▼

 A: Fellowships are merit-based and awarded by individual member schools.

 Q: How many fellowship offers can I receive? ▼

 Any applicant admitted to a member school should complete that school’s financial aid application.
 The fellowship covers tuition and required fees, but does not pay for living expenses, books or other personal needs.
-Since fellowship funds are not transferrable among member schools, you will need options to fund your studies if you decline a fellowship offer.
+Since fellowship funds are not transferable among member schools, you will need options to fund your studies if you decline a fellowship offer.